kneumei/hubot-octopus/README.md

 hubot-octopus
 =============

-An Octopus Deploy adapter for Hubto
+An Octopus Deploy adapter for Hubot